ubco-db/EmbedDB-Desktop/docs/fileInterface.md

 This example is for using the sd card library used by this project.

-The first reccommended step is to define a struct that will be given to SBITS.
+The first reccommended step is to define a struct that will be given to EmbedDB.
 For an sd card, this is simple.
 Just the filename, which we will need to implementing the `open` function, and the actual `SD_FILE` object.

 ```c
 typedef struct {